Alice in Chains Announce New Album, 'Rainier Fog'

 Alice in Chains Announce New Album, ‘Rainier Fog’

-Alice in Chains have announced the release of their new album, Rainer Fog, with another song.
+Alice in Chains have announced the release of their new album Rainier Fog with another song.

 Last month, the band unveiled "The One You Know," the album's first single with the promise that a new album was on the way.
 Rainier Fog will come out on Aug.
 24. You can hear the new song, "So Far Under," below.